1994 United States Senate election in Florida

 The 1994 United States Senate election in Florida was held November 8, 1994.
 Incumbent Republican U.S. Senator Connie Mack III won re-election easily, earning a second term and carrying every county in the state.

 With his victory, Mack became the first Republican ever to win reelection to the United States Senate from Florida.
+As of 2025, this is the last time that a U.S. Senate candidate carried all counties in Florida.
+This is also the last time that Broward County and Gadsden County have voted Republican in a statewide race.
+Mack won by 1.7 Million votes.
+This is also the largest raw vote margin for a statewide race in Florida to date in 2025.